Tag Archives: studio practice

 CRITICAL & CONTEXTUAL STUDIES IN ART PRACTICE: ONLINE COURSE

-This course integrates practice and theory in a comprehensive programme that emphasises critical inquiry in art practice.
-Through a series of lectures, seminars, workshops, group tutorials and off-site visits, the syllabus supports participants as they explore and develop their practice and research.
 The curriculum fosters experimentation and collaborative study in a community of peers.
-It provides a supportive environment where participants will extend and develop their ability to discuss, write about and judge contemporary art, as well as their ability to reflect on and contextualise their own practice.
+It provides a supportive environment where participants will extend their knowledge of critical theories and discourses, develop their ability to discuss, write about and judge contemporary art, and contextualise their own practice.

 Continue reading Art + Critique: Critical & Contextual Studies in Art Practice